arkhanks/Project_4_Machine_Learning/README.md

 We used a dataset provided by the San Francisco Health Department, which contains inspection reports for food establishments.
 The dataset includes various features that represent the violations observed, inspection scores, and business details.
 Chose datset from San Francisco, California, USA https://data.sfgov.org/Health-and-Social-Services/ARCHIVED-Restaurant-Inspection-Scores-2016-2019-/pyih-qa8i/about_data

-The dataset had the following columns business_id,business_name,business_address,business_city,business_state,business_postal_code,business_latitude,business_longitude,business_location,business_phone_number,inspection_id,inspection_date,inspection_score,inspection_type,violation_id,violation_description,risk_category,Neighborhoods,SF Find Neighborhoods,Current Police Districts,Current Supervisor Districts,Analysis Neighborhoods
+The dataset had the following columns:\

+We kept: business_id, inspection_id, inspection_date, inspection_score, business_postal_code, business_latitude, business_longitude, violation_id, violation_description, risk_category\

+We dropped: business_name, business_address, business_city, business_state, business_location, business_phone_number, inspection_type, Neighborhoods,  SF Find Neighborhoods, Current Police Districts, Current Supervisor Districts, Analysis Neighborhoods

-Potential Questions we will explore :
+Potential Questions explored :

 What patterns are observed in the violations that lead to higher inspection scores or risk categories?

 Can we predict the risk category (high, moderate, or low) of a food establishment based on the violation descriptions and other features?
 Can we predict the inspection score for a facility based on the types and numbers of violations observed?
-Potential Models:

-For predicting the inspection score: Regression models like Logistic Regression, Random Forest Classifier, and Support Vector Machines (SVM) will be used to predict the risk level of each establishment.
+For predicting the inspection score: we worked with Regression models like Logistic Regression, Random Forest Classifier, and Support Vector Machines (SVM) and
-For classifying risk categories: Classification models
+For classifying risk categories: Classification models.
+We chose the Random Forest Classifier due to it's near perfect performance and the fact that using classification with our dataset was a better fit.

 Expected Outcomes:
 Predictive models that can help businesses and health officials forecast inspection scores and risk categories.
 Data-driven insights that identify which violations are most likely to contribute to poor inspection scores or high-risk categories.
-A user-friendly interface that allows users to input violation data and receive predictions about the establishment's inspection score or risk category..
+A user-friendly interface that allows users to input violation data and receive predictions about the establishment's inspection score or risk category.

 Linear Regression RMSE: 5.702782186389993
 Random Forest Regressor RMSE: 3.0713432370119276